This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do exercises that strengthen your back muscles.
 Warm up before you exercise.
 Ask your healthcare provider the best exercises for you.

 Return for a follow-up visit if you still have pain after 1 to 3 weeks of treatment.
-You may need to visit an orthopedist if your back pain lasts more than 6 to 12 weeks.
+You may need to visit an orthopedist if your back pain lasts longer than 12 weeks.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health